KenU798/StartHere/README.md

     ```conda env create --file TF36.yml```

-5. Finally, run your Anaconda Navigator, activate the TF 36 environment by selecting TF36 from the **Applications on** dropdown menu, and then click the **Launch** button for the Jupyter Notebook app.
+5. Finally, run your Anaconda Navigator, activate the TF 36 environment by selecting TF36 from the **"Applications on"** dropdown menu, and then click the **Launch** button for the **Jupyter Notebook** app.
 The notebook browswer will open in a new Web Browser tab.